realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 - what the respondent directly lives
 - what they infer or feel on behalf of others
-- what they are copying from ambient discourse
+- what they are repeating from ambient discourse

-Without this distinction, the already sufficient class becomes invisible and the insufficient class becomes harder to locate precisely.
+Without this distinction, the already sufficient class becomes harder to see clearly, and the insufficient class becomes harder to locate precisely.

 ---

-## VII.
+## VIII.
 Why Explanation Is Part of Measurement

 A population that has never been taught how to distinguish finite dissatisfaction from structural failure will often answer public questions badly, even in good faith.

 This means the problem is not only bad measurement.

-It is **interpretive underdevelopment**.
+It is also **interpretive underdevelopment**.

 So a society may need two different but related functions.